srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

 ---
 lab:
     title: 'Getting Started with Azure'
-    module: 'AZ-220T01-A: Implement the IoT solution infrastructure'
+    module: 'AZ-220T01-A: Introduction to IoT and Azure IoT Services'
 ---

 # Getting Started with Azure